Saving Money With A No Spend Challenge

 (This information is not meant to be financial advice and is just for educational purposes.
 This post may include affiliate links.
 Should you click an affiliate link and make a purchase I may receive a small commission at no extra cost to you.)

-In a nutshell, it’s making a conscious decision to not spend money on non-essentials during a set period of time to help reach a particular savings goal.
-For me, I’m doing it for the first three months of the year to offset my overspending in 2017 and increase my savings.
+In a nutshell, a no-spend challenge is making a conscious decision to not spend money on non-essentials during a set period.
+This no-spending is done to help reach a particular savings goal.

-I’ve done no spend challenges in the past and it helped me to identify items that I could partially or completely eliminate from my budget after my challenge ended.
+When I've done no-spend challenges in the past they helped me to identify items that I could partially or eliminate from my budget after my challenge ended

 First I reviewed my budget to see the areas I spent the most money.
 This also helped me to determine what my savings goal would be.
 Food, home decor, and clothing were the three areas I overspent the most - by several hundred dollars each.
 The other areas where I overspent it was by $5 or $10.
 From this, I determined that I wanted to save at least $200 a month for a total of $600.